callahantiff/PheKnowLator/resources/construction_approach/README.md

 **The algorithm makes the following assumptions:**
 - Make sure that you have created the non-ontology node data to ontology class mapping dictionary (described below) to the `./resources/construction_approach/` directory.

-**Input Requirements for both Approaches:** A `pickled` dictionary where the keys are node identifiers (ono-ontology node data) and the values are lists of ontology class identifiers to subclass has been added to the `./resources/construction_approach/` directory.
+**Input Requirements for both Approaches:** A `pickled` dictionary where the keys are node identifiers (non-ontology node data) and the values are lists of ontology class identifiers to subclass has been added to the `./resources/construction_approach/` directory.
 An example of this dictionary is shown below:

 ```python
 {